 The Pros And Cons Of Falling In Love With Your Best Friend

-A relationship with your best friend, someone who may split your interests and complement your personality, can be a meaningful and fulfilling part of life.
+A relationship with your best friend, someone who may have interests and complement your personality, can be a meaningful and fulfilling part of life.
 It can be normal to feel close to them or develop non-platonic feelings.

 Even if you and your best friend aren't initially interested in each other romantically, your feelings may change over time.
 While falling in love with someone you're already close with can be natural, you may fear your dynamic changing or losing your friend if a romantic relationship ends.